ossilator/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 DMA Buffer Information
 ~~~~~~~~~~~~~~~~~~~~~~

+// FIXME: this is outdated; dma_private is available only through dma_buffer_p!
 The DMA buffer is defined by the following four fields: ``dma_area``,
 ``dma_addr``, ``dma_bytes`` and ``dma_private``. ``dma_area``
 holds the buffer pointer (the logical address).
 You can call